 This ruling arises out of a preliminary objection raised at the trial of Misc.
-Application 62 of 2011, Power and City Contractors vs LTL Project (PVT) Ltd.
+Application 62 of 2011, Power and City Contractors vs LTL Projects (VPT) Ltd.

-The applicant is represented by M/S Nyote & Co.
-Advocates whilst the respondent is represented by M/S Kasirye Byaruhanga & Co.
+The applicant is represented by M/s Nyote & Co.
+Advocates whilst the respondent is represented by M/s Kasirye Byaruhanga & Co.
 Advocates.

-The back ground to this application is that the applicant sued the respondent vide High Court Civil Suit 29 of 2011 for breach of contract.
+The background to this application is that the applicant sued the respondent vide High Court Civil Suit 29 of 2011 for breach of contract.
 It sought to recover sums due as a result thereof.

-The applicant thereafter filed an application vide Misc.
-Application No. 62/2011.
-When the application for a temporary injunction came up for hearing on 15th February, 2012 before my predecessor learned Counsel for the applicant sought for an adjournment on grounds that he had duly received the brief and was not ready to proceed.
-While objecting to the adjournment learned Counsel for the respondent raised an objection to court's continued entertainment of Civil Suit 29 of 2011 and Misc.
-Application No. 62 of 2011 on grounds that the parties had by agreement undertaken to refer disputes arising out of their contractual relationship to Arbitration and that as such court is enjoined by law to refer the matter to arbitration in accordance with the parties agreement.
-Learned Counsel for the respondents submitted orally and the one for the applicants replied in writing.
+The applicant thereafter filed an application for a temporary injunction vides Misc.
+Application No.62/2011.

+When the application for a temporary injunction came up for hearing on 15 February 2012 before my predecessor, learned counsel for the applicant sought for an adjournment on grounds that he had only received the brief and was not ready to proceed.
+While objecting to the adjournment learned counsel for the respondent raised an objection to court's continued entertainment of civil suit 29 of 2011 and Misc.
+Application No.62 of 2011 on grounds that the parties had by agreement undertaken to refer disputes arising out of their contractual relationship to Arbitration and that as such court is enjoined by law to refer the matter to Arbitration in accordance with the parties agreement.
+Learned counsel for the respondents submitted orally and the one for the applicants replied in writing.

-According to the Mr. David Innocent Nyote learned Counsel for the applicant this court has jurisdiction to handle this suit because:-
+According to Mr. David innocent Nyote, learned counsel for the applicant, this court has jurisdiction to handle this suit because;